CMU-313/fall-22-hw4-team-duquesne/README.md

 ## Jupyter Notebook

+### Changes: trained and retrained machine learning model

-You should run your notebook in the virtual environment from pipenv.
+Please run the notebook in the virtual environment from pipenv.
 To do, you should run the following command from the root of your repository:

 ```terminal